Shooting by deputy leaves man dead, girlfriend charged, questions unanswered

 Courtney Fontenot, the mother of two of Guillory's children, wrote on social media that her boys just miss their father.

-"While everyone is arguing and making this all about race and who is right and who is wrong, my sweet boys are wondering why their daddy had to leave them so soon," she wrote on a social media post.
+"While everyone is arguing and making this all about race and who is right and who is wrong, my sweet boys are here wondering why their daddy had to leave them so soon," she wrote on a social media post.
 "They don't care who did what."